MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 ### F12 in Browser for front-end debugging

 F12 launches the developer window within your browser.
-This tool provides the ability to look at network traffic and other information.
+This tool lets you see network traffic and other information.

 ![F12 Browser debugging](media/embedded-troubleshoot/browser-f12.png)